-Welcome!
-I study the physiology and ecology of nutrition in insects, primarily using two insect species, the field cricket Gryllus firmus, and the desert leafcutter ant Acromyrmex versicolor.
-(To the right of my photo, you can see three leafcutter ant queens preparing leaves to feed their small fungus garden.)
-Specifically, I seek to understand (1) how nutritional regulation affects growth and physiological allocation (i.e. how do different nutrients get to different parts of the body?); and (2) how nutrition and behavior interact to drive the function and growth of complex social groups.
-For example, how do those ant queens balance their foraging efforts vs. tending their young, to grow a new leafcutter colony?
-You can read more about both lines of work in my research statement (pdf).
+I seek to understand (1) how nutritional regulation affects growth and physiological allocation (i.e. how do different nutrients get to different parts of the body or organism?); and (2) how nutrition and behavior interact to drive function and growth of complex social groups.
+For example, how do ant queens balance foraging efforts vs. tending their young, to grow a new leafcutter colony?
+Details can be found in my research statement (pdf).